FermiParadox/TorBrowser_mouse_track_deanon/README.md

 - mouse **speed**
 - mouse **acceleration**

-Due to time granulation at 100ms speed and acceleration might be useless unless they are calculated in a different way.
+Due to time granulation at 100ms speed and acceleration are useless unless they are calculated in a different way.
 A way around this might be deducing the elapsed time based on registered points.
 The storage of x-y values seems to be following the speed pattern of my mouse movements.

-Delays due to other simultaneous browser events perhaps can affect it.
+However, delays due to other simultaneous browser events perhaps will probably affect it.

 ## Exit and entry point distances on both browsers